FrankWorldview/blockchain/solidity/React.md

 In this example:
 + `useState` handles the count state, which changes when the button is clicked.
 + `useEffect` logs to the console whenever count updates and cleans up by logging a message just before the next effect.

-Setting the dependencies in useEffect to an empty array ([]) is useful when you want the effect to run only once, when the component mounts.
-By using [] as the dependency array, you ensure that the effect doesn't re-run on any state or prop updates—just once during the component's initial render.
-So, setting useEffect with [] dependencies is perfect for effects that need to run just once on mount, such as initial setup, data fetching, or attaching event listeners that will remain constant.